comma-compliance/signal-capture/README.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## Security & Bug Bounty

-We take security seriously.
-If you discover a security vulnerability, please:

-1. **Do not** open a public issue.
-2. **Email** us at security@commacompliance.com.
-3. **Include** detailed steps to reproduce.
-4. **Wait** for our response before public disclosure.

-**Bug Bounty Program**: Coming soon, report vulnerabilities responsibly and earn rewards.
-The minimum bounty is $25 for valid submissions.

 ## Support